ClanDestine: Marvel Tales by Alan Davis

 In mid-2012 Alan Davis wrote and illustrated a trio of annuals under the brand "Marvel Tales by Alan Davis", which featured the ClanDestine as guest stars, including Vincent, in his first canonical appearances: Fantastic Four Annual #33, Daredevil Annual #1 and Wolverine Annual (vol 2) #1.

 In Fantastic Four Annual #33, which reveals the circumstances under which Adam killed Vincent, the American superhero adventurers Thing, Human Torch and Doctor Strange encounter an interdimensional rift whose energy hurls them on a journey through time and space, during which they come into contact with the Destine family at various points in history.
 Thing in particular encounters Vincent as a young boy, then as a young man, and is present at his death.
 Vincent is tortured by his inability to use his powers to stop the pain and suffering in the world, and is revealed to have been possessed by demons who are trying to delay Doctor Strange in healing the dimensional rift.
 Fearing the destruction Vincent's powers are unleashing and for his son's soul, Adam fatally snaps Vincent's neck.
 The dimensional energy is driven away, and the Americans are returned home.

 In Daredevil Annual #1, the Destines travel to New York tracking a robot called the Plastoid.
-Cuckoo believes that it is inhabited by a parasitic elemental, whom she intends to banish back to its native dimension.
-Dominic and the rest of the Destines, however, believe the robot is in fact inhabited by Vincent's spirit, and aim to stop Cuckoo from destroying it.
+Jasmine believes that it is inhabited by a parasitic elemental, whom she intends to banish back to its native dimension.
+Dominic and the rest of the Destines, however, believe the robot is in fact inhabited by Vincent's spirit, and aim to stop Jasmine from destroying it.
 During this conflict they also encounter Daredevil and Doctor Strange, who assist the family.
 Daredevil destroys the Plastoid, releasing Vincent's spirit.

 The storyline concludes in Wolverine Annual (vol 2) #1, which includes a flashback depicting a prior adventure that Adam shared with Wolverine.
-In the present, Vincent animates a group of ancient Heliopolitan gods (hybrids of Egyptian deities and humans that resemble humanoids with animal heads), which battle Wolverine, Dr. Strange, and the Destine family, including Cuckoo, who confirms telepathically that the being they are pursuing is indeed Vincent.
+In the present, Vincent animates a group of ancient Heliopolitan gods (hybrids of Egyptian deities and humans that resemble humanoids with animal heads), which battle Wolverine, Dr. Strange, and the Destine family, including Jasmine, who confirms telepathically that the being they are pursuing is indeed Vincent.
 Vincent explains that he arranged a number of events, including Adam and Elalyth's recent reunion, in order to bring about his own resurrection, and ultimately intends to use Wolverine's superhuman form as a vessel to contain his power.
-His plan is foiled by Cuckoo, Rory, Pandora, and Wolverine, who destroy Vincent.
+His plan is foiled by Jasmine, Rory, Pandora, and Wolverine, who destroy Vincent.